ricoberger/script_exporter/README.md

       enforced: <boolean>
 ```

 The `name` of the script must be a valid Prometheus label value.
-The `script` string will be split on spaces to generate the program name and any fixed arguments, then any arguments specified from the `params` parameter will be appended.
+The `command` string is the script which is executed with all arguments specified in `args`.
+To add dynamic arguments you can pass the `params` query parameter with a list of query parameters which values should be added as argument.
 The program will be executed directly, without a shell being invoked, and it is recommended that it be specified by path instead of relying on ``$PATH``.

 **Note:** because the program is executed directly, shell constructions can't be used.
 For example: